rsdoiel/antenna/archives/2025/planet_2025.25.md

 ---

-## Funeral of Lord Henry Mount Charles takes place in Slane
+## Lord Henry Mount Charles remembered as a 'people person'

 date: 2025-06-25, from: RTÉ News

-The funeral of Lord Henry Mount Charles has taken place in Slane, Co Meath.
+Lord Henry Mount Charles has been remembered as someone who lived his life with the "conviction" that music is a universal language that can bring people together.

 <br>